BlackRock Inc. Boosts Stake in - GuruFocus.com

-BlackRock Inc. (Trades, Portfolio), a leading global investment management corporation, has recently increased its holdings in Madison Square Garden Sports Corp (MSGS, Financial).
-The transaction, which took place on July 31, 2023, saw BlackRock Inc. (Trades, Portfolio) acquire an additional 1,492,953 shares of MSGS, bringing its total holdings to 2,270,813 shares.
-This article provides an in-depth analysis of the transaction, the profiles of both BlackRock Inc. (Trades, Portfolio) and Madison Square Garden Sports Corp, and the potential implications of this significant investment move.
+BlackRock Inc. (Trades, Portfolio), a leading global investment management corporation, recently increased its stake in Keysight Technologies Inc. This article provides an in-depth analysis of the transaction, the profiles of both BlackRock Inc. (Trades, Portfolio) and Keysight Technologies Inc., and the implications of this move for value investors.

 Details of the Transaction